igormatias/Home-Assignment/readme.md

 ### Answer to Modulo Three Exercise

-You will find the answer to the advanced exercise on *main.test.ts* The description is **"Build a mod-three function and test it"**.
+You will find the answer to the advanced exercise on *main.test.ts*.
+The description is **"Build a mod-three function and test it"**.
-The tests consist of building a state machine that implements the ‘mod-three’ procedure and test its results.
+The tests consist of building a state machine that implements the ‘mod-three’ finite state machine and test its results.